gohugoio/hugo/content/en/content-management/markdown-attributes.md

 ## Standalone images

-By default, when the [Goldmark] markdown renderer encounters a standalone image element (no other elements or text on the same line), it wraps the image element within a paragraph element per the [CommonMark specification].
+By default, when the [Goldmark] Markdown renderer encounters a standalone image element (no other elements or text on the same line), it wraps the image element within a paragraph element per the [CommonMark specification].

 [CommonMark specification]: https://spec.commonmark.org/current/
 [Goldmark]: https://github.com/yuin/goldmark